 Matthew Clark

 National Specialty Advisor

 Children and Young People's

 Transformation Programme

-NHS England and NHS Improvement
+NHS England

 The Children and Young People's (CYP) Transformation programme has committed in the NHS Long Term Plan to improve asthma outcomes for CYP.

 We have been working with key stakeholders, including young people and their families, to develop a National Bundle of Care for Children and Young People with Asthma to support local systems with the management of asthma care.
-The programme sets out the blueprint of evidence-based interventions to help children, young people, families

-and carers, to control and reduce the risk of asthma attacks and to prevent avoidable harm.
+The programme sets out the blueprint of evidence-based interventions to help children, young people, families and carers, to control and reduce the risk of asthma attacks and to prevent avoidable harm.

 Progress depends on improving the knowledge and skills of everyone who looks after children with asthma, from sports coaches to paediatricians.
 This capabilities framework provides a clear structure for both health and non-healthcare professionals to understand what knowledge they need and where to access training.

 My thanks to Jennifer Townshend, Oliver Anglin and everyone else involved in developing the capabilities framework, a vital element of how we will improve outcomes for CYP with asthma.

 Aishah and Haania - Young Person asthma voice representatives and experts by lived experience.

 During our time at school, our PE teachers misunderstood the purpose of a reliever inhaler and this created a lot of confusion as to how and when we should be taking our inhalers.
 Having our asthma nurses and PE teachers tell us different information about how to manage our asthma was not only confusing but also potentially detrimental to both our asthma control and our confidence.

 The inconsistencies in the advice we received for our asthma care highlights the importance of the National Capabilities Framework for Professionals who care for Children and Young People with Asthma, as it clearly sets out the standards of skills and knowledge required of any professional who may need to care for a child with asthma.

 This guidance will provide consistency in the advice given to children and young people about asthma care, across all professionals who may have contact with them, by ensuring these professionals have the relevant knowledge and skills.
 This in turn will not only support better asthma care but will help prevent any misconceptions from forming and allow young people to have a seamless asthma care journey - young people shouldn't be worrying about conflicting advice, they should have the confidence in their professionals' asthma knowledge.

+Acknowledgements

-Acknowledgements NHS England and NHS Improvement would like to thank the expert clinicians involved in the development of this framework, in particular the tireless work of Jennifer Townshend and Oliver Anglin.
-We would also like to acknowledge the valuable contribution of children and young people and their families, the Royal College of General Practitioners, Royal College of Nursing, Royal College of Paediatrics and Child Health, the Chartered Society of Physiotherapists, Royal Pharmaceutical Society, The Healthy London Partnership, Asthma UK, Beat Asthma and Health Education England.
+NHS England would like to thank the expert clinicians involved in the development of this framework, in particular the tireless work of Jennifer Townshend and Oliver Anglin.
+We would also like to acknowledge the valuable contribution of children and young people and their families, the Royal College of General Practitioners, Royal College of Nursing, Royal College of Paediatrics and Child Health, the Chartered Society of Physiotherapists, Royal Pharmaceutical Society, The Healthy London Partnership, Asthma and Lung UK, British Paediatric Respiratory Society, National institute of Health Visitors, Primary Care Respiratory Society, National Paediatric Respiratory and Allergy Nurses Group, Association for Respiratory Technology and Physiology.

 Contents

 Executive summary 1

 CYP Asthma Capability Framework Tiers 2

 Part 1: Background and Context 3

 Part 2: The tiers of the National Capabilities Framework for Professionals who care for Children and Young People with Asthma 5

 Part 3: Achieving the capabilities 8

 Part 4: National Capabilities Framework for Professionals who care for Children and Young People with Asthma 10

-Appendix One 25
+Appendix One 19

-Appendix Two 26
+Appendix Two 20

+Executive summary

-Executive summary Who is this Framework for?
+Who is this Framework for?